exercism/v3/languages/julia/exercises/concept/fibonacci-iterator/.docs/introduction.md

     ```

 !!! note
-    Julia iterators track the state decoupled from the iterator object.
-    The iterator object itself is generally not mutated.
+    The iterator object itself is usually not mutated by iteration.

 To make it clearer when the `iterate` methods are called, one can look at the translation of the `for`-loop syntax: